mbwong/mbwong.github.com/_posts/2013-03-10-misperceptions-about-professional-networking.md

 layout: post
 ---

+#A Better Way to Think about Professional Networking

 A friend asks me a question:

 > I lack a professional network, and don't really know anyone who is a leader in the general sector I'm interested in.
 I wish I could find a mentor or have more ways to find about what kind of steps would be helpful in the larger picture of my career.
 How do I go about building this kind of network or finding people with good advice to give?
 I realize I don't even know where to get started, how to initiate such a conversation and with whom.
 Do you have any suggestions?
 What's worked for you?